 - Add the remaining oil to the pan Add the onion and a pinch of sea salt.
 Cook, stirring frequently for about 5 minutes, until the onion starts to become translucent.

-- Add the red and green bell pepper, and the pineapple to the pan.
-Cook until the peppers have softened, about 10 more minutes, stirring frequently.
+- Add the bell peppers and pineapple to the pan.
+Cook until the peppers have softened, about 10 more minutes, stirring often.

-- Whisk together the remaining tamari, the pineapple juice, agave, rice vinegar, tomato pate, garlic chili paste, garlic, and ginger.
-Add the cornstarch slurry to the mixture and whisk to combine
+- Whisk together the remaining tamari, pineapple juice, water, agave, rice vinegar, cornstarch, tomato paste, garlic chili paste, garlic, and ginger.

 - Add the tofu back to pan along with the sauce.
 Gently stir to combine.
 Cook for about 5 more minutes, until the sauce thickens and is heated throughout.